by Freddy Tran Nager, Found of Atomic Tango + Former Automotive Ad Writer…

 Update 3/3/2009: Some very cool news: Dan Neil will start writing a column on marketing and advertising for the L.A.
 Times.
 His first is a funny rant on the new Pepsi logo.

-Update 3/17/2010: Some very uncool news.
+Update 3/17/2010: Some very UNCOOL news.
 Dan Neil left the L.A.
 Times last month to join the Wall Street Journal.
-Seriously bummed about that.
+Seriously bummed.

 Related Article: “Must Read: Dan Neil Tattoos Christian Audigier”